barajasfab/wpCred/README.md

 wpCred
 ======

-Get wp-config.php file details with options for the following:
+Get wp-config.php file details and options for the following:

 1. View siteurl and home
 2. Edit the siteurl and home